4 Key Takeaways from IoT World 2018

 For example, one of the most exciting briefings, in my opinion, was focused on IoT in Asia and the impact this region has on the global arena.
 The speaker, Charles Anderson, founder of Charles Reed Anderson and Associates, demonstrated the volume and gravity of the topic in simple numbers.

-4.5 billion people with nearly 1 billion middle class influencers, decision makers, entrepreneurs and adopters leverage the latest technologies today and build what will be the smart cities of the future in Japan, South Korea, Singapore.
+4.5 billion people with nearly 1 billion middle-class influencers, decision-makers, entrepreneurs and adopters leverage the latest technologies today and build what will be the smart cities of the future in Japan, South Korea, Singapore.
 Today, these emerging markets reach some of the highest growth speed rates.
 In this context, IoT development and partnership make up the foundation of many technology efforts across different industries in this region.

 IoT World was undoubtedly a big event.
 On one hand, it allowed industry leaders and emerging companies to showcase their latest products, platforms and solutions, and define and share their vision of connected future.
-On the other side, it enabled better understanding of industry trends, demonstrated the state of IoT today and forecasted the IoT environment of tomorrow.
+On the other side, it enabled a better understanding of industry trends, demonstrated the state of IoT today and forecasted the IoT environment of tomorrow.